Poland’s top court rules out abortions for birth defects

 “Removing the basis for almost all legal abortions in #Poland amounts to a ban & violates #HumanRights,” she tweeted.
 “Today’s ruling of the Constitutional Court means underground/abroad abortions for those who can afford & even greater ordeal for all others.
 A sad day for #WomensRights.”

-Polish lawmakers considered legislation earlier this year that would have imposed a near-total ban on abortion by outlawing the procedure in cases of fetal abnormalities, even when a fetus has no chance of survival.
-They ended up postponing a final vote on the proposal brought by a Catholic group.
+Polish lawmakers considered legislation earlier this year that would have imposed a near-total ban on abortion but ended up postponing a final vote on the proposal brought by a Catholic group.
 Similar efforts also were mothballed in the past following mass protests.

 By MONIKA SCISLOWSKA